neuroailab/ptutils/README.md

 Sessions will have the ability to contain other Sessions as regular attributes, allowing users to nest them in a tree structure.
 This property gives users a method for managing a large number of related experiments all at once.

-The 'define-by-run' paradigm established by Chainer, DyNet, PyTorch offers a powerful new way to structure neural network computations: the execution of the model is conditioned on its own state (or any other related quantity) forming a *dynamic graph*.
-PTUtils ought to accommodate this flexible nature by giving researchers the *dynamic session* whereby execution of the session is conditioned on the state of the session and any quantity contained within.

 **Core Session API: TBD**